 Did you miss our latest webinar on how to improve your meeting with QR codes?
 We’ve added the recording to our youtube channel so that you can watch anytime.
 Learn about the basics of QR codes, how to create great ones, and the many ways you can use them for your event.

 EventRebels already has two mobile apps in the store for Google and Apple devices.
 The EROnsite app is for planners to monitor their show and, most importantly, scan QR codes on badges to track show and session attendance.
 Using the same QR code technology, exhibitors can run the ERLead app on their smartphone for lead retrieval.
 But we saved the best for last.
 The ERMobile app for attendees of conferences is now available for iPhone and Android!
-Our first releases have these exciting features: Full Conference Schedule with details for each presentation User’s Itinerary Maps of the...
+Our first releases have these exciting features: Full Conference Schedule with details for each presentation User’s Itinerary Maps of the Venue Exhibitor and...
 Read more »